-For such reasons, the United Nations Convention on the Rights of the Child requires an approach that is specifically applicable to children who have, or are suspected of having, infringed the penal law.
+For such reasons, the United Nations Convention on the Rights of the Child requires an approach that is specifically applicable to all children under the age of 18 years, who have, or are suspected of having, infringed the penal law.

-Arrangements for dealing with children in trouble should accordingly be informed by ethical considerations and the evidence of how youth crime is best dealt with, and their wellbeing and long-term healthy development is best promoted, rather than a diluted reflection of responses to adult lawbreaking.
-In many instances, an in distinction to general practice in the adult justice system, evidence based and ethical intervention will also involve working with families of children who are in conflicted with the law.
+Arrangements for dealing with children in trouble should accordingly be informed by ethical considerations and evidence of how children's wellbeing and long-term healthy development is best promoted, rather than a diluted reflection of responses to adult lawbreaking.
+In many instances, and in distinction to general practice in the adult justice system, evidence based and ethical intervention will also involve working with families /carers of children who are in conflict with the law.